06 August 2025

 He first focuses on a single frequency υ and assigns N resonators with collective energy E to this frequency.
 Then, boom!, he introduces quantization by saying this amount of energy E is considered “to be composed of a very definite number of equal parts.”
 He introduces the constant h = 6.55 X 10-27 erg-sec, and says, “This constant multiplied by the common frequency υ of the resonators gives us the energy element ε.”
 So there it is, the soon-to-be famous ε = hυ.
 This is for ONE frequency only, an arbitrary frequency, so the equation is not a proportionality in the usual sense.
 (It’s best to think of “ΔE = hυ,” i.e., the spacing of the energy levels equals hυ.)
 Every frequency has its own energy element, and Planck used “accents” to label the various frequencies, υ, υ’, υ’’, υ’’’, …, and their corresponding energies ε, ε’, ε’’, ε’’’, ….

-(Since the spectrum of frequencies of blackbody radiation is continuous, there’s an uncountable infinity of these frequencies.
+(Since the spectrum of energy vs. frequency of blackbody radiation is continuous, there’s an uncountable infinity of these frequencies.
 I think that may be why Planck used the accents rather than numerical subscripts 1, 2, 3, etc. for the different frequencies and energies.
 Subscripts imply discreteness.
-Later I’ll discuss the normal modes for radiation confined to a box, where there are discrete frequencies, but the blackbody energy-versus-frequency spectrum, or energy versus wavelength spectrum, is continuous.)
+Later I’ll discuss the normal modes for radiation confined to a box--Dudley Towne's "waves confined to a limited region"-- where there are discrete frequencies, but the blackbody energy-versus-frequency spectrum, or energy versus wavelength spectrum, is continuous.)

 Planck associated the energy elements only with the resonators, as if it were the resonators themselves that broke up the EM energy continuum into equal parts during absorption, then after emission the elements somehow melded together into the continuum of EM energies consisting of waves.
 Planck didn’t believe the EM field itself existed in the form of energy elements, and that’s the reason he didn’t think introducing his ε = hυ energy elements was a revolutionary idea.
 Here we have our first instance of what Planck thought he did versus what he actually did.